AlecM33/Werewolf/README.md

 ## Features

-You can:

-- build your desired game with default or custom roles.
+- hosts can build their own game for any player count using default roles, or custom roles that they create.
+They can include a timer, shared by everyone, that the moderator can play or pause.
-- join a game via a shareable link, a 4-character code entered on the homepage, or a QR code.
+- party members can join games easily via a shareable link, a QR code, or a 4-character code entered on the homepage.
-- automatically deal cards to everyone's device.
-- create a game as a "dedicated moderator", who is not dealt in, or as a "temporary moderator", who is dealt in and then has their powers automatically delegated.
-- transfer your mod powers to someone else that is out of the game if you can no longer mod.
-- run a shared timer that can be paused by the moderator.
+- when hosts start the game, cards are dealt randomly and automatically.
-- reference helpful info during the game including what roles are in the game and who has been killed or revealed.
+- players can reference helpful info, such as descriptions of all the roles in the game, the time remaining (if the host has set a timer), and who has been killed or had their role revealed.
-- choose to reveal a player without killing them, or kill them without revealing them.
-- restart the same game setup any number of times.
+- Moderators have the option to be dealt into the game, and will have their moderator powers automatically delegated to whoever they first remove from the game.
+Moderators can also transfer their powers to players that have been killed or to people that are spectating.
+- A specific game can be restarted at any time, which will reset the timer and re-deal roles to all players.
+- The app is lightweight and loads fast.

 ## Tech Stack